JoshCrosby/challenge-data/README.md

 ## Requirements

+1) App must be implemented in NodeJS
-1) Read full `test.tree` table into a program.
+2) Read full `test.tree` table into a program.
 Calculate the lft and rgt values for the nested sets.
 Result should match the lft and rgt values in the `test.tree` table.

-2) Add a node to the tree.
-Relcalculate the nested sets.
-3) Move a node within the tree.
-Relcalculate the nested sets.
-4) App must be implemented in NodeJS
+Challenge needs to be completed outside of regular work hours.
+We suggest spending at least 2 hours on the challenge but no more than roughly 5 hours.

 ## Competition

 Consideration will be given to the following for scoring:

+1) Program runs and completes the calculation of the nested sets (lft, rgt) values
-1) Correctness of the nested sets
+2) Correctness of the nested sets
-2) Average Speed of execution over multiple iterations
+3) Average Speed of execution over multiple iterations
-3) Use of proper idiomatic patterns in NodeJS
+4) Use of proper idiomatic patterns in NodeJS
     * Promises
     * async/await
     * Dependency Injection
     * Testability
     * Linting (standard is nice)
-4) Unit Tests
+5) Unit Tests
-5) Enforced automated linting / tests when committing code
+6) Enforced automated linting / tests when committing code

 A strawman folder for an node project running within docker